mgsx-dev/mgsx-dev.github.io/_posts/2014-08-31-eclipse-procedural-graphics.md

 github: graphics-procedural-modeling
 ---

 There is many way to make procedural texturing.
-You can use dedicated software lien [Texture Studio]({ post_url 2014-08-31-texture-studio }), Blender.
-You can directly code it with shaders with GLSL.
+You can use dedicated software like Blender or you can directly code it with shaders with GLSL.

+Another approach is cover in [Texture Studio]({ post_url 2014-08-31-texture-studio }).

 This workshop focus on Eclipse modeling tools to acheive a software allowing to produce texture.